rainforest-dev/abconvert-frontend-interview-question/README.md

 - You may implement this using a CLI tool, scripts, APIs, or any other method.

 ## Evaluation criteria

+### Requirement Fulfillment

+- Does the project meet all the listed requirements?
+- Are there any extra features that go above and beyond what we asked for?

 ### Code readability